juliagcurras/pubmedtocsv/README.md

 In the **top-right panel**, a preview of the output table is displayed, showing the first 500 rows.
-Within this table, users can sort data by column, search for specific keywords, and using the panel located in the top left region of the table, information can be also copied or downloaded in *CSV*, *PDF* or *Excel* format.
+Within this table, users can sort data by column and search for specific keywords.
+Using the panel located in the top-left corner of the table, information can be also copied or downloaded in *CSV*, *PDF* or *Excel* format.

 <img src="images/TopRightPanel.png" width="100%" style="display: block; margin: auto;" />